shakfu/chimera/README.md

 - You distribute a single static binary across machines and don't want a Python or Node runtime on the target host.
 - You build against multiple ggml backends (CPU, CUDA, ROCm, SYCL, Vulkan, Metal) from the same source tree, and want to verify the linked backend with `chimera info` rather than runtime probing.
 - You're building on top of the HTTP server and need text, audio, image, embeddings, RAG, and chat-history routes in one origin.
+- You're a C++ embedder who wants to drive llama.cpp / whisper.cpp / sd.cpp from your own process without reimplementing the load-and-run scaffolding.
+Linking `libchimera.a` (and optionally `#include "chimera.hpp"` for the persistent-handle OOP layer) gives you the same model lifecycle, sampler wiring, and HTTP-server code paths the `chimera` binary uses.

 chimera is not a GUI application.
 The optional embedded web UI (`make build-with-webui`) bakes in upstream llama.cpp's chat UI for the `/` endpoint, but there is no model browser, launcher, or settings panel.
 Users who primarily want point-and-click are better served by Ollama, LM Studio, or Jan.